health-ai/health-ai.github.io/_events/2019-01-26-hackathon.md

 3. Radiology
 4. <a href="mailto:lukasz.kidzinski@stanford.edu">SPONSOR A TRACK!</a>

-**The challenge is also sponsored by Google Cloud Platform who will provide 25000 USD cloud credits during the hackathon!**
+**Running AI algorithms is computationally intensive.
+We will provide 25000 USD cloud credits during the hackathon!**

 ## Important dates